Sitting the LAT by remote proctoring

 You are advised to eat a meal before your scheduled test session.
 You will not be allowed to have any food or drink, other than bottled water or a clear glass of water on your desk.

 You may use the bathroom during test time and your identity will be verified and your test room scanned again after the break.
 No additional test time will be given.
-You will need to ask your online proctor for permission to use the bathroom and this will be recorded in your session report.
+You will need to ask your remote proctor for permission to use the bathroom and this will be recorded in your session report.

 - Communicate with you via the chat box or audio if there is an issue.